Trump campaigns for GOP Senate candidate Bernie Moreno in Ohio

 Questions about the profile have circulated in GOP circles for the past month, sparking frustration among senior Republican operatives about Moreno’s potential vulnerability in a general election, according to seven people who are directly familiar with conversations about how to address the matter.
 They requested anonymity to avoid running afoul of Trump and his allies.

-“Your Social Security is going to be gone,” he warned of a Biden second term, even though Biden has pledged to protect and strengthen Social Security as it faces a projected budget shortfall.
 “You will not be able to have Social Security with this guy in office because he’s destroying the economics of our country.
-And that includes Medicare, by the way, and American seniors are gong to be in big trouble."
+And that includes Medicare, by the way, and American seniors are going to be in big trouble," he warned, even though Biden has pledged to protect and strengthen Social Security as it faces a projected budget shortfall.

 “I made a promise that I will always keep Social Security, Medicare.
 We always will keep it.
 We never will cut it,” he said.

-The comments came after Trump, in an interview with CNBC, answered a question about Social Security, Medicare and Medicaid by saying that, “there is a lot you can do in terms of entitlements, in terms of cutting and in terms of also the theft and the bad management of entitlements, tremendous bad management of entitlements.
+In a Monday interview with CNBC, Trump had answered a question about Social Security, Medicare and Medicaid by saying that, “there is a lot you can do in terms of entitlements, in terms of cutting and in terms of also the theft and the bad management of entitlements, tremendous bad management of entitlements.
 There’s tremendous amounts of things and numbers of things you can do."

-Trump also continued to criticize Biden over his handling of the border and the migrant crisis.
-And he laced into Dolan, calling him a “weak RINO” — a Republican in name only — and accused him of “trying to become the next Mitt Romney."
+Trump also continued to criticize Biden over his handling of the border as he cast migrants as less than human.
+“In some cases, they’re not people, in my opinion,” he said.
+Trump laced into Dolan, calling him a “weak RINO” — a Republican in name only — and accused him of “trying to become the next Mitt Romney."
 He also criticized the Dolan family, which owns Cleveland’s baseball team, for changing its name from the Cleveland Indians to the Cleveland Guardians.

 Trump was joined at the rally by Ohio Sen. JD Vance and South Dakota Gov. Kristi Noem, who have both stumped with Moreno and are considered potential vice-presidential candidates.